A liturgical resource of the Catholic Archdiocese of Melbourne

 Reader

-We pray for Pope Francis and all the bishops of the Church.
-May they continue to lead by the light that is the Good News of Christ’s Gospel.
+We pray for Pope Francis and the bishops of the Church.
+May their ministry encourage us and strengthen our faith.

 Lord, hear us.